 We conducted exploratory factor analysis on the 25 interrogation items regarding techniques that incarcerated individuals self-reported experiencing during interrogation.
 We screened the data for outliers (standardized z scores > 3.29) and multicollinearity and examined the factorability of the correlation matrix.
 No cases were identified as univariate outliers, and multicollinearity issues were not apparent.
 Principal axis factor analysis (FA) with oblique (direct oblimin) rotation was performed with the 25 items.
 Items with loadings of 0.40 were retained (Field, 2018); three items with cross-loadings were excluded, leading to FA of the remaining 22 items.
 Several indicators suggested suitability for FA: numerous pairs of significant (p < .05) inter-item correlations, near-zero values in the anti-image correlation matrix, significant Bartlett’s test for sphericity (χ2 = 2242.84, p < .001), and a high Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy (KMO = .92).
 Eigenvalues and the scree plot suggested a four-factor solution, which accounted for 52.9% of the total variance.
 The final rotated factor solution is presented in Table 1.

 The first factor, here labeled humanity, included seven items and accounted for 38.4% of the variance.
 Items in this factor pertained to perceptions of the officer being respectful, friendly, and open-minded.
 The composite score mean across the seven items was 2.7 (SD = 1.0) and the factor had good internal consistency (Cronbach’s α = .90).
 The second factor, labeled rapport/relationship-building, included three items and accounted for 7.3% of the variance.
-Items in this factor included strategies officers may use to establish rapport with a suspect, including joking, asking personal questions, and meeting basic needs.
+Items in this factor included strategies officers may use to establish rapport with an interviewee, including joking, asking personal questions, and meeting basic needs.
 The composite score mean was 2.3 (SD = 0.9).
 Alpha for this factor was lower than conventional guidelines (α = .55) yet was not unexpected given the small number of items on this component (Field, 2018).

 The third factor, labeled confrontation, included seven items and accounted for 4.7% of the variance.
 Items in this factor pertained to perceptions that the interrogating officer held a presumption of guilt, engaged in direct accusations, and used (false) evidence to imply guilt.
 The composite score mean was 3.7 (SD = 0.9), with good internal consistency (α = .84).
 The final factor, labeled dominance/control, included five items and accounted for 2.6% of the variance.
-Items in this factor related to hostility, aggression, and exerting authority over the suspect.
+Items in this factor related to hostility, aggression, and exerting authority over the interviewee.
 The composite score mean was 3.2 (SD = 1.0), with good internal consistency (α = .81).

 A repeated measures ANOVA showed a significant multivariate main effect of composite scores across these four factors, F(1, 226) = 37.22, p < .001, partial η2 = .14.
 Respondents were most likely to agree that police interrogated them with a confrontation approach, followed by a dominance/control approach.
 Respondents were most likely to disagree that officers used the rapport/relationship-building approach during their interrogation, and similarly disagreed that the humanity approach was used.
 Pairwise comparisons of estimated marginal means showed all factors were significantly different from one another at p < .01.